-An awesome weekend at Maker Faire Toronto — we got the inside scoop at the booth of just about every single hacker, maker, designer, and entrepreneur, and wrapped it all up with a pitch competition this afternoon!
+An awesome weekend at Maker Faire Toronto — we got the inside scoop at the booths of just about every hacker, maker, designer, and entrepreneur, and wrapped it all up with a pitch competition this afternoon!

 We here at the Toronto Awesome Foundation are in search of a new trustee with an outsized passion for all things awesome and a deep desire for making Toronto a more awesome place to live.
 The position requires a contribution of $100 a month to our monthly grant and the ability to commit to a minimum of one meeting per month.
 The benefits are immeasurable.
 You will get to review and fund amazing ideas and the people behind them and, like me, be granted unlimited over-use of the word awesome in all personal and online conversation :).